IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *token_type* (required): The value of the parameter shall be *Bearer*.

 - *access_token* (required): A JSON string containing the access token.
-The format of the access token string depends on the supported JWT Token, SAML Token or Introspect Token options.
+The format of the access token string depends on the supported JWT Token, SAML Token or Introspect Token Options.

 - *scope* (required): The scope granted by the Authorization Server.